mmaxwell/fgrid/README.md

 # FilteringList

-This grid is a subclass of @FilteringList@.  @FilteringList@ is the exact same as @FilteringGrid@ with the exception of it accepts a flat array of data and has a @setData@ method, which will set the data of the list to the provided array.
+This grid is a subclass of <code>FilteringList</code>.  <code>FilteringList</code> is the exact same as <code>FilteringGrid</code> with the exception of it accepts a flat array of data and has a <code>setData</code> method, which will set the data of the list to the provided array.